illinois-stat447/sp25-prj-qiranhu2-wanjing4/README.md

 ### Running Our Application Locally

 If you want to run our platform on your own computer, then you can follow the step by step guide below.
 These instructions are designed to help users to set up our application on their devices locally.
 Since our system was developed using R version 4.1, we recommend using R 4.1+ for best compatibility.
-If you don’t have R yet, you can download it for free from the official R Project website.
-While not strictly required, it’s highly recommended to use RStudio which is a friendly interface for R that makes running Shiny apps easier.
+If you don't have R yet, you can download it for free from the official R Project website.
+While not strictly required, it's highly recommended to use RStudio which is a friendly interface for R that makes running Shiny apps easier.
 After setting up the environment, you can clone the repository located at <https://github.com/illinois-stat447/sp25-prj-qiranhu2-wanjing4> using the command line.
 This will create a local copy of the project folder on your machine.

 Now, you are ready to launch the application.
 With the app.R file still open in RStudio, locate and click the run app button.
-It’s usually a green triangle icon at the top of the source editor panel.
+It's usually a green triangle icon at the top of the source editor panel.
 By default, RStudio will show the app in a pop up window.
 You can also choose to open it in your external web browser by clicking the small drop down arrow next to Run App and selecting run external.
 Within a few seconds, you should see our application interface appear.
 Once the app is running, you can start using it interactively.
 The interface will be the same as the online version.
 You can navigate through the tabs, input search queries or parameters, and view various anime statistics and visualizations.
-When you finish exploring your favorite animes, you can simply close the app window or stop the Shiny app by clicking the red stop icon in RStudio’s console panel.
+When you finish exploring your favorite animes, you can simply close the app window or stop the Shiny app by clicking the red stop icon in RStudio's console panel.
 By following these instructions, you should be able to set up and run the Anime Statistics and Analysis Platform without any hassle.
 Thus, you can run the app anytime by just opening app.R in RStudio and clicking Run App because this process only needs to be done once.

+To run Rmarkdown files, run in this order:

+Data_Fetching -\> Data_Preprocessing_p1 -\> Data_Analysis -\> Data_Preprocessing_p2 -\> Predictive_Analysis

 ## Reference